 Authors of previous research might be contacted to explain information.
 Then all of the data is assembled into one huge statistical analysis.
 So instead of a clinical trial containing only 250 or 2500 patients, if you take all the trials ever done, you might have one of hundreds of thousands of patients.

-Now, this type of systematic review is specific to clinical medicine.
+Now, this type of systematic review is generally used in evidence- or science-based medicine.
 There are, however, large statistical reviews of scientific knowledge in many fields.
 A recent powerful review article discussed how climate change would effect public health.

 One of the best organizations to produce systematic reviews is the Cochrane Collaboration, a non-profit academic organization that has produced meta-reviews of evidence in important questions in medicine for over 30 years.
 I consider their reviews to be the gold standard of research, though I think they have some tarnish on the gold at some times.
 A few of their reviews have tended to show strong selection bias of their authors.